Kidoz-SDK/KIDOZ_Android_SDK_Example-Android-Studio/README.md

 #### Include the library
 1. Add the Kidoz library jar you downloaded to your projects libs folder.
-2. If not present allready please include the following line to your 'build.gradle' dependencies section:
+2. If not present allready please include the following lines to your 'build.gradle' dependencies section:

 ```groovy
 dependencies {